abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

-# Make a census racial map
+# Make a census racial dot map

-The objective for this project is make code able to do a census racial map for any city in Brazil, in easier and faster way.
+The objective for this project is make code able to do a census racial dot map for any city in Brazil, in easier and faster way.
 Normally to do it process manually is hard because of the large amount of information involved as long as the different changes that is necessary execute on geographic and demographic data.